 (a) to perform the functions that are conferred on the Board under this Act or any other Act;

-(b) to facilitate and assist in the establishment of an accreditation scheme for initial teacher education programmes that may apply throughout Australia;
+[(b) deleted]

-(c) to work with, and join associations of, teacher regulatory authorities (however described) of other States or Territories or New Zealand —
+(c) to work with, and join associations of, teacher regulatory authorities (however described) of other States or Territories or New Zealand to participate in, and contribute to, activities relating to teaching, teachers and accreditation schemes;

-(i) to establish such an accreditation scheme; and

-(ii) generally, to participate in, and contribute to, debate and activities relating to teaching and teachers;

-(d) to implement and administer for Western Australia an accreditation scheme for initial teacher education programmes so established;
+(d) to establish, implement and administer for Western Australia an accreditation scheme for initial teacher education programs;

 (e) to advise the Minister on matters to which this Act applies.

+[Section 89 amended: No. 3 of 2023 s.
+58.]

 90. Powers

 The Board has all the powers it needs to perform its functions.